ubsuny/MLppCollision_CP2P2024/physics_of_event_reconstruction.md

 ![Screenshot 2024-03-25 120256](https://github.com/ubsuny/MLppCollision_CP2P2024/assets/143828394/3cbd237b-506d-4479-9a5a-1e24f1304672)

-The results successfully reproduce the mass of charged B-mesons i.e 5.279 GeV and also indicate a difference in the number of B+ and B- mesons, the reason for this asymmetry is still not fully understood but is a well-observed phenomenon.
+The results successfully reproduce the mass of charged B-mesons i.e **5.279 GeV** and also indicate a difference in the number of B+ and B- mesons, the reason for this asymmetry is still not fully understood but is a well-observed phenomenon.
-Measured CP Asymmetry is -0.0359549 with an uncertainty of 0.00751989.
+Measured CP Asymmetry is **-0.0359549** with an uncertainty of **0.00751989**.